 Tenant Privacy Rights and the Right to Repairs

-When Your Landlord Can Enter Your Property
+When Can Your Landlord Enter Your Property?

-- If there is an emergency
+- There is an emergency

-- If the landlord needs to make repairs
+- The landlord needs to make repairs

-How Much Notice Your Landlord Must Give Before Entering Your Property
+How Much Notice Must Your Landlord Give Before Entering Your Property?

-Your Landlord's Duty to Maintain Your Property
+What's Your Landlord's Duty to Maintain Your Property?

-Your Landlord's Duty to Repair
+What's Your Landlord's Duty to Repair?

-The Tenant's Duty to Maintain the Property
+What Is the Tenant's Duty to Maintain the Property?

-When the Landlord Fails to Make Repairs
+What Should You Do When Your Landlord Fails to Make Repairs?

 - Do the repairs yourself and deduct the costs from your next rent payment